heyalexej/test-name/README.md

 # test-name

 Hi!
-My name is Amy and I love:
+My name is Amy and I :heart:

+* :octocat:
 * wine
 * travel
 * and dancing!